-Revisit applicability of existing frameworks and guidance on assessing how EHR data is used in measures.

-The literature review of the environmental scan identified several frameworks that related to EHR data quality.
-The TEP also discussed other relevant frameworks such as the ONC Interoperability Standards Advisory, which categorizes standards for different types of data and ranks them based on the maturity of the development and adoption of the standard in the industry.
-The TEP noted that the NQF Feasibility Scorecard is a framework for assessing feasibility of data elements during the development and endorsement.
+Revisit applicability of existing frameworks and guidance on assessing how EHR data is used in measures of the development and adoption of the standard in the industry.
+The TEP noted that the NQF Feasibility Scorecard is a framework for assessing feasibility of data elements during development and endorsement.
 The FHIR specification uses the FHIR Maturity Model to rank the maturity of its resources.
 While the different frameworks are useful, the TEP noted that harmonizing frameworks or new frameworks may be needed to address specific challenges of using EHR-sourced measures.